 Are you planning to use a breast pump?
 Take a moment to use this flange size calculator and find the diameter of your perfect flange.
-By using the correct size flange you avoid numerous complications, such as pain, abrasions, and discomfort, while pumping breast milk.
+By using the correct size flange, you avoid numerous complications, such as pain, abrasions, and discomfort, while pumping breast milk.
 In the following article, there is information on the nipple size measurement technique, breast pump flange size differences, and the uses of a breast pump flange.

 As we all know, mom's milk has a lot of positive impacts on the child. 🤱🏽 It promotes its harmonic development (check out our height percentile calculator to assess that), makes the child smarter, improves their immune system, and helps to avoid obesity.
-Sometimes it's necessary to draw milk instead of direct breastfeeding, in, for example, prematurely born babies - and that's where this flange size calculator comes in use.
+Sometimes it's necessary to draw milk instead of direct breastfeeding in, for example, prematurely born babies – and that's where this flange size calculator comes in use.

 Breast pump flange purpose

-The breast pump flange is funnel-shaped piece of plastic that is placed onto your nipple during pumping.
+The breast pump flange is a funnel-shaped piece of plastic that is placed onto your nipple during pumping.
 We also know it as a breast shield, and it allows a vacuum seal to be formed.
 This causes milk to be drawn from your breasts and delivered through the flange to the pump.

 With this flange size calculator, you can prevent these unwanted situations from happening.